-- Arcane Torrent is a nice spell interrupt with some PvP utility (silence only in PvP.)
+- Arcane Torrent is a nice spell interrupt with some PvP utility, as it removes buffs.
 Pretty nice for Brews and Winds, and those Misty dudes who like to get up close when healing.

 - Well ok, Blood Elves look good.
 A truly devastating ability.
 Really.

 - Acuity adds +1% to your Crit rating, which is a good stat for all Monks.